Brighton & Hove City Council's story

 Project support also includes impartial advice on the best electric cargo bike to suit different budgets and business needs, free rider training, and the promotion of businesses on the eCargo Bike Accelerator project webpage.

-Brexit and the coronavirus pandemic have impacted on delivery and supply chains.
-This has made it difficult for Brighton & Hove City Council to obtain certain types of electric cargo bike.
-However, manufacturers are beginning to adapt to these barriers and are starting to build good stock levels of varying models so this should start to get easier for other councils.
+Brexit and the coronavirus pandemic impacted on delivery and supply chains.
+However, manufacturers are beginning to build good stock levels of varying models so obtaining electric cargo bikes should start to get easier for other councils.

-Another important issue has been ensuing that council teams and local business are getting daily use out of the bikes to ensure maximum benefits.
 Giving council staff and business owners training to use electric cargo bikes confidently is essential to ensuring the electric cargo bike is used enough, whilst also ensuring that they have the right type of bike to suit their needs and local geography.
+This helps council teams and local business to ensure maximum benefits by getting daily use out of the bikes.

 The impact has however gone beyond the council’s own use of the bikes.
 For example, providing an electric cargo bike to Brighton & Hove Energy Services Co-op has created an immediate impact, helping vulnerable community residents.
 By using an electric cargo bike, the co-op can survey homes and install energy saving measures in just one client visit, due to the increased storage capacity compared with the regular pedal bikes that the organisation was using beforehand.
 This allows the co-op to support twice as many households through their fuel poverty alleviation programme, and reduce delays that vulnerable residents can face in making their cold homes more comfortable.